matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugins/Live/VisitorDetailsAbstract.md

 <a name="renderIcons" id="renderIcons"></a>
 ### `renderIcons()`

-Called when rendering the Icons in visit log
+Called when rendering the Icons in visits log

 **Example:**